 When should i be worried about foundation cracks?

 Concerns about foundation cracks in your home should arise when you notice certain warning signs.
 In areas like Wellington, where properties often feature fences in Wellington, it's essential to monitor your foundation's condition.
 Be worried if you observe cracks that are wider than a quarter-inch, especially if they're growing or accompanied by doors or windows sticking.
 Horizontal or diagonal cracks can indicate structural issues and require immediate attention.
-Additionally, any cracks leaking water or allowing pests to enter should be addressed promptly.
+Additionally, any cracks leaking water or allowing pests to enter should be addressed promptly by a reputable foundation repair company in Houston, Texas.
 Regular inspections and consulting professionals can help identify and resolve foundation concerns before they lead to more extensive and costly damage.

 Wider cracks at one end.
 Water seeps into the basement through a vertical crack.
 Cracked foundations can lead to structure problems, roof problems, door and window problems, and even basement wall leaks.
 Correcting structural and foundation problems can be very costly, and sometimes cracks in the foundation will be a warning sign of other structural problems in a home.